anderm/holo-tag-recognition/README.md

 # Holo Tag Recognition
 An example on how you can identify specific tags in your environment with HoloLens.
 The code is based on the blog post: http://www.andrei-ermilov.net/virtual-reality/identifying-tags-in-3d-space-with-hololens/.

-Please note it does not work in emulator, you will need a HoloLens device to deploy this solution.
-This is because Vuforia have not released a version
+Please note it does not work in the emulator, you will need a HoloLens device to deploy this solution.

 # Getting started
 - You will need to have the HoloLens tools installed: https://developer.microsoft.com/en-us/windows/holographic/install_the_tools